mtabishk/MLOps-Automation-Task3/README.md

 RedHat Linux 8 or Centos 8 running in a Virtual box.
 Docker is installed and configured.
 Java and Jenkins with plugins like Build Pipeline, GitHub  should be installed and configured too  ***

 ## STEP 1: GitHub
-1. Create a repository on GitHub and upload all the the files required to complete the task there.
+1. Create a repository on GitHub and upload all the files required to complete the task there.
 ![](images/github.png)

 ## STEP 2: Dockerfile and DockerHub